 The District should establish and implement policies and procedures to verify that student applications for free and reduced lunches are subject to a second level of review by an individual who is knowledgeable of eligibility requirements.
 Further, the District should have procedures in place to verify that the eligibility determinations for selected children are appropriately updated in light of the results of their annual verification procedures.
-Failure to do so could result in Federal questioned costs in future audits.
+Failure to do so could result in Federal potential loss of grant funding.

-Official's Response:
+Officials' Response: